Lucas-Summers/csc-466/project/README.md

 - Intermediate dataframes and data shared between notebooks are stored in the `frames/` directory
 - All plots generated in notebooks are stored in the `plots/` directory
+- Notebooks 6 + 7 may take a while to run.
+We recommend allowing them up to a couple hours to complete.